YannickWidmer/sketch_strings_puller/README.md

 _This plugin was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._

+# Secure Token Storage

+To store the user token securely I use git-secret.
+More information can be found here https://git-secret.io/.

 # TODO